Best Spider-Man Stories by Decade: The 1970s

 While interviewing former football star, Dr. Bradley Bolton, Spider-Man becomes involved in a plot of the villain Paine, who has kidnapped Bolton’s daughter!
 What are Paine’s demands?
 And will Spider-Man be able to save both Bolton, and his daughter?

-Writer Len Wein’s time on Spider-Man might not be the most memorable, but I maintain that he had a solid run and delivered some memorable yarns; this easily being his crowning achievement on the title.
+Writer Len Wein’s time on Spider-Man might not have been the most memorable, but this is easily his crowning achievement on the title.
 This issue is packed with effective humor and drama, topped off with a surprisingly sad and downbeat climax.
 It just goes to show that even Spidey won’t always be able to arrive in time to save the day.

 Oh and the Peter Parker/Mary Jane Watson moments in this issue are legitimately hilarious.
 They really bring some much appreciated levity to an otherwise sad story.